rkd628/discord-on-linux/README.md

 #### Using Discord from Linux is a terrible experience.
 Because, It has to reinstall every time whenever release new update version of discord.
 It's very HASSLE!
 Now, let's escape from that HASSLE thing!

+This script consists of commands that automatically update and run a new version of discord when there is one.

 # Getting Start